TYPO3/Surf/Documentation/Configuration/OptionHandling/index.rst

     // or merge(overwrite) existing task-options with
     $workflow->setTaskOptions($taskName, $options);

-OptionNames
+Option Name
 ===========
-Depending on the UseCase of the option you have to choose the option name:
+Depending on the use case of the option you have to choose the option name:

 Options for specific Tasks:
 these would be combinations of the **fully qualified class name** and **option name** in sqare brackets::